The Three Musketeers (2011 film): Filming

-Filming spanned 26 August-9 October 2010.
+Filming spanned 26 August to 9 October 2010.
 It was filmed with an Arri Alexa camera.
 A sizeable proportion of the funding came from German sources: $4 million from Bavaria's bank fund (BBF) and film and TV fund (FFF), about $1.3 million from the German Federal Film Board, about $10 million in tax rebate cash from the German film fund, the DFF and $1 million (€800,000) in subsidy financing from the Berlin-Brandenburg Medienboard.
 The production budget was between $75 million and $90 million.

 Soundtrack

 The soundtrack was composed by Paul Haslinger.

 British band Take That wrote and recorded the official single entitled "When We Were Young"; it was released on 22 August 2011 in the UK.